RubixML/Sentiment/README.md

 ## Tutorial

 ### Introduction
 Our objective is to predict the sentiment (either *positive* or *negative*) of a blob of English text using machine learning.
 We sometimes refer to this type of ML as [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) (NLP) because it involves machines making sense of language.
 The dataset provided to us contains 25,000 training and 25,000 testing samples each consisting of a blob of English text reviewing a movie on the IMDB website.
 The samples have been labeled positive or negative based on the score (1 - 10) the reviewer gave to the movie.
-From there, we'll use the IMDB dataset to train a multi layer neural network to predict the sentiment of any English text we show it.
+From there, we'll use the IMDB dataset to train a multilayer neural network to predict the sentiment of any English text we show it.

 **Example**